Rupu-techu/OncoAI-Cancer-Detector/README.md

 This project is a **Machine Learning–based Cancer Prediction System** with a **web interface** built using **Flask**.

 **Currently implemented for Breast Cancer prediction**
-**Designed to be extended to other cancer types** such as lung, skin, prostate, etc.
+**Designed to be extended to other cancer types** such as lung, skin etc.

 The system focuses on building a **scalable ML pipeline** that can support multiple cancer datasets and prediction models in the future.